etcd-io/etcd/Documentation/security_api.md

 ### Permission Resources

 #### Users
 A user is an identity to be authenticated.
 Each user can have multiple roles.
-The user has a capability on the resource if one of the roles has that capability.
+The user has a capability (such as reading or writing) on the resource if one of the roles has that capability.

-The special static `root` user has a ROOT role.
-(Caps for visual aid throughout)
+A user named `root` is required before security can be enabled, and it always has the ROOT role.
+The ROOT role can be granted to multiple users, but `root` is required for recovery purposes.

-#### Role
+#### Roles
 Each role has exact one associated Permission List.
 An permission list exists for each permission on key-value resources.
-A role with `manage` permission of a key-value resource can grant/revoke capability of that key-value to other roles.

-The special static ROOT role has a full permissions on all key-value resources, the permission to manage user resources and settings resources.
+The special static ROOT (named `root`) role has a full permissions on all key-value resources, the permission to manage user resources and settings resources.
 Only the ROOT role has the permission to manage user resources and modify settings resources.
+The ROOT role is built-in and does not need to be created.

+There is also a special GUEST role, named 'guest'.
+These are the permissions given to unauthenticated requests to etcd.
+This role will be created when security is enabled, unless it already exists, and by default allows access to the full keyspace due to backward compatability. (etcd did not previously authenticate any actions.).
+This role can be modified by a ROOT role holder at any time.

 #### Permissions

 There are two types of permissions, `read` and `write`.
-All management stems from the ROOT user.
+All management and settings require the ROOT role.

 A Permission List is a list of allowed patterns for that particular permission (read or write).
-Only ALLOW prefixes (incidentally, this is what Amazon S3 does).
+Only ALLOW prefixes are supported.
 DENY becomes more complicated and is TBD.

 ### Key-Value Resources
 A key-value resource is a key-value pairs in the store.
 Given a list of matching patterns, permission for any given key in a request is granted if any of the patterns in the list match.

-The glob match rules are as follows:

-* `*` and `\` are special characters, representing "greedy match" and "escape" respectively.
-  * As a corrolary, `\*` and `\\` are the corresponding literal matches.
-* All other bytes match exactly their bytes, starting always from the *first byte*.
-(For regex fans, `re.match` in Python)
-* Examples:
-  * `/foo` matches only the single key/directory of `/foo`
-  * `/foo*` matches the prefix `/foo`, and all subdirectories/keys
-  * `/foo/*/bar` matches the keys bar in any (recursive) subdirectory of `/foo`.
+Only prefixes or exact keys are supported.
+A prefix permission string ends in `*`.
+A permission on `/foo` is for that exact key or directory, not its children or recursively. `/foo*` is a prefix that matches `/foo` recursively, and all keys thereunder, and keys with that prefix (eg. `/foobar`.
+Contrast to the prefix `/foo/*`). `*` alone is permission on the full keyspace.

 ### Settings Resources

 Specific settings for the cluster as a whole.
-This can include adding and removing cluster members, enabling or disabling security, replacing certificates, and any other dynamic configuration by the administrator.
+This can include adding and removing cluster members, enabling or disabling security, replacing certificates, and any other dynamic configuration by the administrator (holder of the ROOT role).

 ## v2 Auth